niikkiin/ionic-sandbox/hello-world/README.md

 - To setup:

-  - Create your application and navigate to it
+  - Create your application and navigate to `my-app-name` directory

   ```zsh
   npx create-react-app my-app-name --template typescript